Prajwal0225/Prajwal0225/README.md

-- 👋 Hi, I’m @Prajwal0225
+- 👋 Hi, I’m @Prajwal0225, an Engineering student
-- 👀 I’m interested in Web dev
+- 👀 I’m interested in Web dev and web3.
 - 🌱 I’m currently learning JavaScript
-- 📫 You can reach me on prajwalsomalkar025@gmail.com
+- 📫 You can reach me on somalkarprajwal0@gmail.com

 <!---
 Prajwal0225/Prajwal0225 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.